ivandroid/ionic-settings/README.md

     </ion-view>
     ```

-    To use settings as modal add the directive `ion-settings-button` to the navigation bar.
+    To show the settings as modal add the directive `ion-settings-button` to the navigation bar.
 Pressing this button opens the modal.

     ```html
     <ion-view>